-This dual timeline novel, a Southern coming of age wrapped in the arms of a modern romance, takes you to 1950’s rural Florida complete with tobacco farming, natural springs, grudges between neighbors, beheaded chickens, and a sorta kinda murder.
+This dual timeline novel, a Southern coming of age wrapped in the arms of modern romance, takes you to 1950’s rural Florida with tobacco farming, natural springs, grudges between neighbors, pet chickens, and a very questionable murder.

-After decades away, she reluctantly returns to the abandoned farm where she meets Alan, a neighbor who wants to help restore her house.
-Initially cool and aloof, she breaks down bit by bit and eventually tells stories of the personal nightmare and area turmoil that caused her to turn her back on everyone, but she can’t open up about the murder.
-Finn falls totally in love with Alan and just when she is deliriously happy for the first time in her life, he shares a secret that sends her running away once again, leaving everything she cares about.
+After decades away, she reluctantly returns to the now abandoned farm where she meets Alan, a neighbor who wants to restore her house.
+Initially aloof, she breaks down bit by bit and eventually shares stories of the personal nightmare and area turmoil that caused her to turn her back on the farm, but she can’t open up about the murder.
+Finn falls totally in love with Alan and just when she is deliriously happy for the first time in her life, he shares a secret that sends her running away once again, leaving everything she has come to care about.
 He isn’t the only one with secrets; deathbed confessions by Ruby shatter everything Finn ever knew about herself and family.

-Book is hot off the writer's fingers, and not available for purchase at this time while I query agents.
+Book is hot off the writer's fingers and not in print at this time.